dungerdunger/dungerdunger.github.io/_design/visual_noise.md

 published: true
 ---

-I have had the pleasure of designing artsy posters for various bands and performances around Chicago.
+Over the years, I have designed posters for DreamBait, an interactive media outfit and other groups in Chicago.

 ![band1](../assets/img/band1.jpg)